 Investigations will be conducted promptly and thoroughly, and confidentiality will be maintained to the fullest extent possible.

-Information regarding complaints and reports will be maintained by the Human Resources, Legal or Internal Audit departments, as appropriate.
+Information regarding complaints and reports will be maintained by the Human Resources, General Counsel's Office or Internal Audit departments, as appropriate.
 The applicable department will maintain records of any such reports or complaints, tracking their receipt, investigation, and resolution.